 Those secret menu items can sometimes be mobile-ordered

 If you have the Disney World or Disneyland app, you can sometimes view secret menu items for restaurants that offer mobile ordering.
 Great places to try this are D-Luxe Burger at Disney Springs and Hungry Bear Restaurant at Disneyland.
 FYI, if a restaurant does offer a mobile-order secret menu, there will be a separate tab from the regular menu.
 Since reopening, Disney World has put even more emphasis on mobile ordering, which is safer, easier, and allows for social distancing while at the parks.
-See what else you need to know about heading to Disney during the pandemic.

 The parks have hidden dining spaces

 Disney is known for creating fully immersive experiences, and restaurants are definitely a part of that equation.
 Some even have hidden dining spaces that few people ever get to experience…unless you have a little bit of Disney magic, some luck, and this inside information, of course.

 At Disneyland, there are two restaurants with hidden dining rooms.
 The first is “The Office” at Lamplight Lounge.
 The restaurant’s theme is an old animation warehouse, and as with any warehouse, there has to be an office.
 You’ll find it downstairs, through a hallway and a hidden door.
 You’ll find the second secret Disneyland spot at Carthay Circle.
 To find the Terrace Lounge, which has its own private balcony, head to the back of the restaurant and go up a hidden staircase.